csc-training/hybrid-openmp-mpi/docs/quizzes/day1-summary.md

 Correct: B, D

-4. How is data visibilty defined?
+4. How is data visibilty within a parallel region defined?

    A. All the threads share always all the data
    B. By set of default rules